 Mary serves on the Steering Committee of GCR’s Women in Antitrust annual conference, has participated as a panelist in Women’s Competition Network and ABA Women in Deal Work events, and is a leader of the Freshfields US Diversity & Inclusion Committee.
-She is also a HALO Champion (supporter of Freshfields' LGBT initiative).

 - Starbucks Corporation on its $7.15bn global coffee alliance with Nestlé.

-- Johnson & Johnson on various transactions on an ongoing basis, including its $30bn acquisition of Swiss biotech company Actelion Pharmaceuticals; its $3.3bn acquisition of Vogue International LLC; and the $4bn sale of Ortho Clinical Diagnostics, a leading diagnostic technology and manufacturing company.
+- Johnson & Johnson on many transactions on an ongoing basis, including its $30bn acquisition of Swiss biotech company Actelion Pharmaceuticals; its $3.3bn acquisition of Vogue International LLC; and the $4bn sale of Ortho Clinical Diagnostics, a leading diagnostic technology and manufacturing company.